Does Maple Wood Darken Over Time?

 2. Move Furniture by Avoiding Shadowing

 By preventing shadowing and rearranging maple wood furniture from time to time you’ll be able to stop them from darkening.
-By doing this the amount of sunlight hitting a specific area of the wooden surface will change occasionally.

 This will equalize the UV rays exposure and reduce the darkening of maple and also spread out the dark color by giving a consistent color all over the woodwork.